kamalALX/simple_shell/README.md

 	- Providing error messages and prompting again if an executable cannot be found.

-	- Robust error handling.
+	- R obust error handling.

 	- Handling the "end of file" condition (Ctrl+D).

 	- Managing command lines with arguments.

 	- Handling the PATH environment variable.

 	- Supporting the exit command and capturing exit statuses.

 	- Preventing the termination of the shell upon pressing Ctrl-C.

 	- Handling the command separator (;).